 - Replace Computer

-- Double Click on selected wizard page to open, customize them if needed.
+- Double Click on the selected wizard page to open, and customize them if needed.

 Unlocked – This status indicates that the control is enabled and users can enter information using the wizard.

 Locked – This status indicates that the control is disabled and users are unable to enter information.

 Tip – Remember to save the UDI Wizard configuration file after making any changes.

 - Expand Computer Name Settings.

 Under Network Details, expand Network Details. in Domain or Workgroup Radio Buttons, Here I selected Domain, and provided the Default value in Domain Combo Box.

 The status changed to Locked, which prevents users from changing this option in the UDI Wizard.